Frequently Asked Questions

 with the wedding processional / recessional.
 Is this possible?

 Yes, as long as the piece selected is conducive to having a trumpet part added.
-For example, Clarke's Trumpet Voluntary (a.k.a.
-The Prince of Denmark) and Handel's Hornpipe (from Water Music) are both excellent pieces for adding trumpet.
+Check out our Quartet and Trumpet page to hear samples of the different pieces we offer.

 |Can you accompany a vocalist or instrumentalist?